 As lenders continue to be judicious about making loans, insolvency proceedings worldwide have experienced lower levels of financing provided by traditional loan arrangements.
 Not only are lenders more cautious about making loans, but the costs of lending to borrowers has made it more difficult to obtain.
 As a result, borrowers have more frequently turned to another source of borrowing, trade credit.
-The Credit Research Foundation reports that as of the end of the 3rd quarter 2012, trade credit extended by businesses exceeded commercial bank loans (as reported to the Federal Reserve) by \$1.044 billion.
-In U.S. and Canadian insolvency issues, there are statutory provisions and other authority that allow courts to facilitate such trade credit, including payment of prepetition claims to induce credit.
+In US and Canadian insolvency issues, there are statutory provisions and other authority that allow courts to facilitate such trade credit, including payment of prepetition claims to induce credit.
 However, these provisions are also viewed as "remedies" for suppliers to obtain payment of prepetition debt, which can add substantial administrative costs to insolvency cases.

-In the U.S., a Chapter II is designed to facilitate a business restructuring culminating in a plan of reorganization, which is fundamentally a contract between the debtor company and its creditors to satisfy creditors' prepetition claims.
-Key reasons why companies have used Chapter II as a strategic tool include: (I) the automatic stay or injunction against all actions to be paid or against estate property; (2) the ability to restructure balance sheets by using the priority scheme and "cram-down" powers to pay creditors a fraction owed on general unsecured claims; (3) the ability to sell assets free and clear of liens in a "Section 363" sale, and (4) the ability to terminate or modify "executory" contracts such as collective bargaining agreements or other burdensome contracts.
+In the US, a Chapter 11 is designed to facilitate a business restructuring culminating in a plan of reorganization, which is fundamentally a contract between the debtor company and its creditors to satisfy creditors' prepetition claims.
+Key reasons why companies have used Chapter 11 as a strategic tool include:

+- the automatic stay or injunction against all actions to be paid or against estate property; - the ability to restructure balance sheets by using the priority scheme and "cram-down" powers to pay creditors a fraction owed on general unsecured claims;

-In recent years, Chapter II cases have also become a forum for lenders, whose loans may be "underwater", to liquidate their collateral through a Section 363 sale.
-Whether a true reorganization or a "liquidating 11," general unsecured creditors usually receive a fraction of the debt owed, often paid over time or in the form of stock in the reorganized debtor.
-By contrast, absent an administrative insolvency, secured claims and claims arising postpetition, known as administrative claims, and paid in full, or at least receive a substantial return.
-The U.S. Bankruptcy Code in essence requires that secured and administrative claims are paid in full as a condition of plan confirmation.
+- the ability to sell assets free and clear of liens in a "Section 363" sale, and - the ability to terminate or modify "executory" contracts such as collective bargaining agreements or other burdensome contracts debt owed, often paid over time or in the form of stock in the reorganized debtor.
+By contrast, in the absence of an administrative insolvency, secured claims and claims arising post petition, known as administrative claims, are paid in full, or at least receive a substantial return.
+The US Bankruptcy Code in essence requires that secured and administrative claims are paid in full as a condition of plan confirmation.